d0minikt/PowerLess/README.md

 # PowerLess
-A set of useful utility scripts that can be used to help penetration testers and windows powerusers.
+A set of useful utility scripts & guides that can be used to help penetration testers and windows powerusers.

 ## Installation
 To get started, clone this repo: